mrdeveloperdude/OctoMY/README.md

 Where can I get help &amp; documentation?
 -----------------------------------------

-Documentation is available on this site.
-Help is available through these channels.
+Documentation is available on main project site.
+Help is available there as well.

 [read more...](http://www.octomy.org/documentation)